Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-02.md

 ## Objective

-The objective of today's training was to strengthen Python programming skills by learning control flow statements, looping constructs, and completing practical programming exercises.
-The session also covered the remaining Python operator concepts and their implementation in real-world problem-solving.
+Today's session focused on improving Python programming skills by learning control flow statements and looping concepts.
+Along with understanding these topics, I practiced different programming problems to strengthen logical thinking and gain confidence in writing Python programs.

 ---

 ## Tasks Assigned by the Industry Expert

-The following tasks were assigned during today's training session:
+During today's training session, the following tasks were assigned:

-1. Revise and implement Membership and Identity Operators in Python.
+1. Revise Membership and Identity Operators in Python.
 2. Practice decision-making using conditional statements.
-3. Implement different types of looping constructs.
+3. Implement different types of loops.
-4. Explore loop control statements through programming examples.
+4. Understand the use of loop control statements.
-5. Perform indexed and parallel iteration using Python built-in functions.
+5. Practice indexed and parallel iteration using Python built-in functions.
-6. Develop programs based on logical conditions and iterative problem-solving.
+6. Solve programming problems based on conditional statements and loops.
-7. Build simple menu-driven applications using Python control flow.
+7. Develop simple menu-driven applications using Python.

 ---

-## Work Performed
+## Practical Work Completed

-During today's practical session, I completed the following activities:
+During the practical session, I completed the following activities:

-- Implemented programs demonstrating Membership (`in`, `not in`) and Identity (`is`, `is not`) Operators.
+- Practiced programs using Membership (`in`, `not in`) and Identity (`is`, `is not`) Operators.
-- Solved exercises using logical and comparison operators.
+- Solved exercises based on logical and comparison operators.
-- Practiced decision-making using `if`, `if-else`, `if-elif-else`, and nested conditional statements.
+- Implemented conditional statements using `if`, `if-else`, `if-elif-else`, and nested `if` statements.
 - Developed programs to:
   - Check whether a number is positive and even.
   - Verify divisibility and multiples using logical conditions.
-  - Classify a person's age into Child, Teenager, Adult, and Senior categories.
+  - Classify age into Child, Teenager, Adult, and Senior categories.
   - Find the greatest among three numbers.
-  - Print even numbers within a specified range.
+  - Print even numbers within a given range.
-- Implemented `for` and `while` loops for different programming scenarios.
+- Implemented different examples using `for` and `while` loops.
-- Used `break`, `continue`, `pass`, and loop `else` in practical examples.
+- Practiced the use of `break`, `continue`, `pass`, and loop `else`.
-- Performed indexed iteration using `enumerate()`.
+- Used `enumerate()` for indexed iteration.
-- Practiced parallel iteration using `zip()` on multiple sequences.
+- Applied `zip()` for parallel iteration on multiple sequences.
 - Developed a menu-driven ATM System Simulator using a `while` loop.
 - Created a Shopping Cart program to add items, calculate the total amount, and simulate the checkout process.